Directive on representative actions – analysis

 Representative actions are brought in cases involving violations of the provisions of Union law referred to in Annex I to Directive 2020/1828, including those transposed into national law, which harm or are likely to harm the collective interests of consumers.

-A representative action is related to a trader’s use of harmful practices; Directive 2020/1828 defines “practice” as any act or omission on the part of a trader.
+A representative action is related to an entrepreneur’s use of harmful practices; Directive 2020/1828 defines “practice” as any act or omission on the part of an entrepreneur.

 The fact that the violation ceased before the filing of the representative action or the completion of the proceedings initiated by the representative action does not prevent the case from being heard.